collinskasyoki/hngx2/README.md

 ## Introduction

-Welcome to the official documentation for https://hngx.kasyoki.africa/api/.
 This API is built on Django and uses an SQLite database.
 This document provides an overview of the key features, installation instructions, usage guidelines, and other important information about the app.

 ## Table of Contents